HSSBoston/earth-wind-and-flare/readme.md

 NASA Space Apps Challenge is an annual hackathon event (or an innovation incubation and civic engagement program) where NASA puts out about 30 challenges for participants around the world to develop innovative solutions.

+We participated in the Boston local division and won the 1st place.
+We are excited to be be one of global nominees.

+Our team worked on the ["Creative Data Display with the Parker Solar Probe" challenge](https://2022.spaceappschallenge.org/challenges/2022-challenges/creative-data-display/) to "create an interactive tool to represent" the data about the Sun, which the Parker Solar Probe and other spacecrafts have gathered, "in a new and inviting way that improves public knowledge and understanding of space weather."
+We built an LED panel that shows space weather (such as solar wind speed and geomagnetic disturbance) as well as earth weather with visual and acoustic effects.
+It is made up of Raspberry Pi (credit card sized computer), a 64-pixel by 64-pixel LED matrix board, a motion sensor and Bluetooth speaker.
+Our ultimate goal is to help raise public awareness of space weather.

+This web site provides hardware and software setup guide, circuit diagrams, and ready-to-run Python programs.
+You can immediately learn how to reproduce our LED panel.
+We hope you find this project interesting and useful and then learn about something about space weather.
+You can even join us to spread the word and data about space weather with this LED panel!
+Let's also stay tuned to Parker Solar Probe's next encounter day at December 11.

 <!--
 Our team worked on the Webb Origami Design Challenge to "create origami artwork that looks like the James Webb Space Telescope (JWST) and showcase Webb as a technological and design marvel using an “arts-meet-science” approach."
 We built computerized origami models for JWST, which use hexagonal tessellation and other folding techniques to model JWST's mirrors and sunshield.
 Our models are equipped with Raspberry Pi computers, cameras, sensors and Kintone cloud database, so they work as Internet-of-Things (IoT) devices.
 Our goal is to have our models do what the real telescope does (such as taking pictures, tracking the current position, measuring sunlight intensity and temperature) .